James M. Wilce,

 - South Asia

-Dr. Wilce, a linguistic anthropologist, studies language and social interaction in relation to medicine, illness and healing, and psychiatry.
+Dr. Wilce, a linguistic, medical, and pscychological anthropologist, studies language and social interaction in relation to medicine, illness and healing, and psychiatry.

 His ethnographic research began in Bangladesh, forming the basis of his first book—on sickness, gender relations, power, and resistance as manifest in genres of complaint.
 His early focus on forms of madness and familial coping in those rural settings gave way in the last decade to a critical focus on psychiatric discourse and the history of psychiatry in Bangladesh